 PrEP is a prevention method used by people who are HIV-negative and at high risk for being exposed to HIV through sexual contact or injection drug use.
 When someone is exposed to HIV through sex or injection drug use, these medicines can work to keep the virus from establishing an infection.

 PEP refers to the use of antiretroviral drugs for people who are HIV-negative after a single high-risk exposure to stop HIV infection.
 PEP must be started as soon as possible to be effective – always within 72 hours of a possible exposure – and continued for 4 weeks.
-(Continue Reading from the CDC)
+Continue reading from the Centers for Disease Control

 HIV stigma refers to irrational or negative attitudes, behaviors, and judgments towards people living with or at risk of HIV.
 It can negatively affect the health and well-being of people living with HIV by discouraging some individuals from learning their HIV status, accessing treatment, or staying in care.
 HIV stigma can also affect those at risk of HIV by discouraging them from seeking HIV prevention tools and testing, and from talking openly with their sex partners about safer sex options.

 Populations disproportionately affected by HIV are also often affected by stigma due to, among other things, their gender, sexual orientation, gender identity, race/ethnicity, drug use, or sex work.
 HIV stigma drives acts of discrimination in all sectors of society, including health care, education, the work place, the justice system, families, and communities.
 Breaking down HIV stigma is a critical part of ending the HIV epidemic.
 Continue reading from HIV.gov